To Accept or Not to Accept?

 Modern digital and Internet technologies have not only proliferated across the globe, but also have raised many complex clinical, ethical, and legal issues for psychotherapists, counselors, social workers, psychiatrists, administrators, and other mental health care providers, as well as for clients, patients, and other consumers of mental health services.
 Barnett (2010a) has appropriately titled his recent article on the topic, “Psychology’s Brave New World: Psychotherapy in the Digital Age.”
 The exploration of the intersection of digital technology and psychotherapy is in its infancy.
 Some of the issues being explored include e-mails between therapists and clients (Zur, 2008a), clients Googling their psychotherapists (Kolmes, 2010a; Zur, 2009), psychotherapists Googling clients (Grohol, 2010; Kolmes, 2010a, Zur, 2010a ), therapist self-disclosure (Barnett, 2010a,b; Keller, et. al. 2010; Lehavot, 2009; Younggren, 2010; Zur, 2008b, 2009) , issues of confidentiality and privacy in the digital age (Kolmes, 2010a,b; Younggren, 2010; Younggren & Harris, 2010, Zur, 2009), and concerns with the digital divide, most commonly experienced between older psychotherapists and younger psychotherapists and between older psychotherapists and their younger clients (Zur & Zur, 2010).
 This paper is one more step in the preliminary exploration of these new, exciting, and complex territories.
 It is an invitation to contemplate and wonder about these matters, rather than prematurely proposing rigid rules and restrictions.
 More specifically, the main goal of this paper is to explore the complexities of online social networking, such as Facebook, LinkedIn, and Twitter, as they relate to psychotherapy and other mental health services.

 Social networking is one of the most common forms of communication in the 21st century.
-With over 500 million users of Facebook in 2010 (Facebook, 2010), inevitably, increasing numbers of psychotherapists also have profiles on Facebook, LinkedIn, or accounts on Twitter or other social networking sites.
-As is the case for many professionals, some psychotherapists' profiles are personal, while others are strictly professional.
+With over 2.19 billion monthly active users of Facebook in 2018 (Facebook, 2018), inevitably, increasing numbers of psychotherapists also have profiles on Facebook, LinkedIn, or accounts on Twitter or other social networking sites.
+As is the case for many professionals, some psychotherapists’ profiles are personal, while others are strictly professional.
 For those therapists who have personal information on their profiles, some include detailed personal information while others give the bare minimum.
 Some therapists use privacy settings to protect their personal information, while others do not.
 Those who do not use the privacy settings do not because they either do not know about these options, do not know how, or do not understand what other people can see or not see on their profiles.
 Increasing numbers of psychotherapists post a profile on Facebook as part of their practices with the primary purpose of professional networking and marketing efforts (Bavonese, 2010).
 One may argue that posting a standard website, online social networking profile or Facebook page is a must for a modern-day clinician.
 This argument is logically based on the simple fact that all successful 21st century businesses, from Toyota, to GM, and online psychics to local pet stores and car mechanics all have an online presence.
 The majority of modern-day consumers search for services they need, including mental health services, online.
 They value information from fellow users on sites such as Yelp.com as much as they would trust the opinion of a close friend.
 Regardless of whether the original source of referral to a psychotherapist came from a colleague, friend, physician, or from an online search, consumers are likely to review the website of potential therapists and look them up on professional sites, such as psychologytoday.com or goodtherapy.com.
 Modern-day consumers put increased value on transparency, or more specifically, digital or online transparency (Barnett, 2010a,b; Zur, 2008b).
-Prior to calling or interviewing their potential psychotherapists, consumers are likely to search for the therapist's Facebook profile or page, or other social networking profiles (Zur, 2009).
+Prior to calling or interviewing their potential psychotherapists, consumers are likely to search for the therapist’s Facebook profile or page, or other social networking profiles (Zur, 2009).